-Ojeda says VA leak derailed his congressional bid
+Ojeda says medical records leak derailed congressional bid

 Federal prosecutors have accused Miller of unlawfully accessing and sharing the medical records of an unidentified public figure.
 Miller’s lawyer didn’t immediately return a voicemail seeking comment.

 Ojeda’s filing identifies himself as the public figure mentioned in the federal case against Miller.
-He says his medical records were distributed among high-ranking Republicans in a bid to hurt his 2018 race against current-Rep. Carol Miller.
+He says his medical records were distributed among high-ranking Republicans in a bid to hurt his 2018 race against current Rep. Carol Miller.

 A spokeswoman for the congresswoman says Carol Miller isn’t related to Jeffery S. Miller.
 She says the congresswoman has never seen the medical records and knew nothing about the matter.